Recording errors

 An operation SHOULD be considered as failed if any of the following is true:

-• an exception is thrown by the instrumented method (API, block of code, or another instrumented unit)
+• an exception is thrown by the instrumented operation (API, block of code, or another instrumented unit)

-• the instrumented method returns an error in another way, for example, via an error code
+• the instrumented operation returns an error in another way, for example, via an error code

 Semantic conventions that define domain-specific status codes SHOULD specify which status codes should be reported as errors by a general-purpose instrumentation.